marcopennekamp/old-myx-spec/core.md

 In order to make variable declarations distinguishable from variable assignments, at least one qualifier (`Qualifiers`) or `Type` have to be specified.
 If `Type` is not specified, the type of the variable is inferred.  `Type` may stand before or after the name.
 The name of the variable is specified by `Name`, it is mandatory and  the first letter must be lower-case.

+A variable which is declared inside a statement block is called a *temporal* variable.

 ### Mutability